- Catch a CAT

 - CAT Careers

-Employers: Learn about the Pass Programs specifically designed for getting your employees to and from work or the federal Commuter Choice program that offers tax incentives for employers.
-Then contact our Marketing & Business Development department or call (912) 629-3916 to discuss options for your customizable pass program.
+Employers: Learn about the Pass Programs specifically designed for getting your employees to and from work.
+Contact our Marketing & Business Development department or call (912) 629-3916 to discuss options for your customized pass program.

 Local and Express Bus Service

-Also, consider catching the dot; it’s free and runs through downtown Savannah every 20 minutes.
+Also, consider catching the dot Shuttle; it’s free and runs through downtown Savannah every 10 minutes.

 Some people can ride a bicycle all the way to work.
 If that’s not feasible for you, then consider combining your bicycle commute with transit.
-Bike racks are installed on every CAT bus to make getting around as easy as possible, and information on using the bike rack and other biking resources can be found on our Bike & Ride page.
+Bike racks are installed on every CAT bus to make getting around as easy as possible.
+Information on using the bike rack and other biking resources can be found on our Bike & Ride page.

 Biking Legislation: The Bicycle Commuter Act